 - Check recommended age limits before arranging activities.
 We considered going to the Cheetah Outreach but friends explained how still and quiet you needed to be and with our juniors, we knew this activity wouldn’t be possible, along with quite a few other more adventurous activities and walks.
 We knew we couldn’t carry all three children long distances so we cut back a lot of activities that were originally on a long list of things we could do with a week in Cape Town.

 - If wine tasting is your thing – you’re in for a real treat!
 We spent the first few days of our adventure based in Stellenbosch and we were blown away!
-Coming up next will be our review of kid-friendly Wine Farms around Stellenbosch – and there were plenty to choose from!!
+You can see our full review of family-friendly wine farms around Stellenbosh here.

 Where to Stay in Cape Town with Kids

 We stayed at Versailles Luxury Apartments in Green Point, Cape Town.
 We got a 2 bedroom serviced apartment for the equivalent of $135USD a night – for the size and quality of the accommodation we got (absolutely brand new, great location, secure, clean, free shuttle) we were very impressed and would thoroughly recommend as suitable for families with a touch of style.

 Edited: Since we first wrote this post it looks like they unfortunately no longer take short-term guests, check out some other great options here though:

 We brought our own travel cot and were able to sleep 5 of us without question, although advertised for max.
 4 occupancy (always check and search using this option if you have 5+).